ElusiveMind/backup/README.md

 The default interval is once per day.

 To configure the container, environment variables must be set up.
-Because we are offloading our items into a MinIO instance, we need to configure our MinIO criteria, our MySQL connection criteria and the location of our Drupal files.
+Because we are offloading our items into an AWS instance, we need to configure our AWS criteria, our MySQL connection criteria and the location of our Drupal files.
 These can all be done with the environment variables listed below.

 Keep in mind that if you are going to use this information inside of a docker-compose.yml file - be ABSOLUTELY SURE that this file is not committed to your git repo or you are asking to have a bad day.... possibly more than one.